 The primarily focus on this page is self-injurious behaviour related to sensory stimulation and sensory reinforcement.
-This is because we think that when sensory reinforcement and sensory stimulation is the cause of behaviours that challenge, it is most likely to influence self-injurious behaviour.
+This is because we think that when sensory reinforcement and sensory stimulation are causes of behaviours that challenge, it is most likely to influence self-injurious behaviour.